 - All Apollo bottles have a laser engraved batch number on the bottom of the bottle, on the carton or on the plastic seal of the cap.

-- They are high-quality bottles with tamper proof caps (you have to press on the cap to open it like you do for medicines).
+- They are high-quality bottles with tamper-proof caps (you have to press on the cap to open it as you do for medicines).

 - All the bottles are sealed with a plastic film that cannot be taken out without ripping it apart.

-- The recipe is a company commercial secret and it is treated as such.
-Any claim such as “an original recipe of Apollo” are completely untrue.
+- The recipe is a company commercial secret, and it is treated as such.
+Any claim such as “an original recipe of Apollo” is completely untrue.

 Effects on the health

-Vaping is done pretty much the same as smoking, so you will heat the e-liquid and inhale the vapors directly into your mouth and / or lungs.
-This is one of the fastest ways for chemicals to get into your blood stream and produce effects.
+Vaping is done pretty much the same as smoking, so you will heat the e-liquid and inhale the vapours directly into your mouth and/or lungs.
+This is one of the fastest ways for chemicals to get into your bloodstream and produce effects.
 If what you inhale is not tested or fir for consumption that might get you in serious trouble.